 Latest news from Big Barn and our producers.

-Britain’s cider makers are on hand, from the big brewers to the small artisan, to offer something to suit all tastes and many still even have their own orchards so bottles can be traced right back to the tree from which the apples were picked.
-Take a look at the National Cider Maker’s Association website for more details on cider and cider producers.
+Britain’s cider makers offer something to suit all tastes and many still have their own orchards.
+Some even allow you to trace each bottle all the way back to the tree where the apples were picked.
+Take a look at the National Cider Maker’s Association website to find out a bit more.

-On www.bigbarn.co.uk you’ll find a whole host of producers and retailers selling real, ‘made from whole apple juice’, not concentrate, in our marketplace or search for a producer closer to home on the local food map
+On www.bigbarn.co.uk you’ll find a whole host of producers and retailers selling the real deal, ‘made from whole apple juice’.
+There’s no concentrate here, in our marketplace or search for a producer closer to home on the local food map

-We at BigBarn would love every community to have an apple press to make juice and cider.
-Every household could grow apples and get together for the big ‘press’ in the autumn and celebration of the seasons crop.
-Knowledge can be passed from one generation to the next and communities built around food and drink.
+At BigBarn we’d love to see community owned orchards, each with their own apple press to make juice and cider.
+Every household could grow apples and get together for the big ‘press’ in the autumn and celebration of the year’s crop.
+This would be a wonderful extension of forest schools for children as well as an opportunity to tackle social isolation and pass information and knowledge from one generation to the next.

 1. Over two million new cider apple trees have been planted since 1995